algosal/Sabha-Abbasi/initial-understanding.md

    - Side effects: shakiness, rapid heartbeat (may cause some anxiety-like symptoms).
    - Indicates respiratory issues that can worsen stress.

+5. **Nabumetone 500 mg**

+   - A nonsteroidal anti-inflammatory drug (NSAID) used to reduce pain and inflammation, often for arthritis or chronic pain.
+   - Side effects: stomach upset, dizziness, increased risk of heart or kidney issues if used long term.
+   - Indicates Sabha might be managing chronic pain or inflammation, which can affect mood and overall well-being.

 ---

 ## Additional Health Issues: